kaldi-asr/kaldi/egs/icsi/README.txt

 ICSI data did not come with any pre-defined splits for train/valid/eval sets as it was mostly used as a training material for NIST RT evaluations.
-Some portions of unrelased ICSI data (as a part of this corpora) can be found in, for example, NIST RT04 amd RT05 evaluation sets.
+Some portions of the unrelased ICSI data (as a part of this corpora) can be found in, for example, NIST RT04 amd RT05 evaluation sets.

 This recipe, however, to be self-contained factors out training (67.5 hours), development (2.2 hours